Brit-Am

 populations but were quite different in origin from the present inhabitants of North Germany

-N1a, as well as K and J in both ancient British, Iberian and Basque groups) are found in much lower frequencies in the same regions today.
+N1a, as well as K and J show up in ancient British, Iberian (Spanish) and Basque groups but are found

-Multiple mtDNA links between Ireland and Britain, particularly Scotland
+Multiple mtDNA links between Ireland and Britain, particularly Scotland.

-Britain: H 55 J 15 T 7 U 7 K 3
+Britain Percentages: H 55 J 15 T 7 U 7 K 3

 Most of Western Europe appears to be the same, with minor variations e.g. H 65 in Spain.